Submissions | Full Stop Australia

 (PDF 333kb)

 Full Stop Australia thanks the Committee Secretary for the opportunity to provide a submission on the important amendments in the Family Law Amendment Bill 2023.
+Our submission advocates for the removal of the presumption of shared parental responsibility, along with other key amendments.

 Learn More